 85%; p=0.008), while direct pressure was associated with slightly lower pain scores at 12 and 24 hours.
 Our findings align closely with those of Yamashita et al., who reported 94% bleeding control with electrocautery compared to 82% with manual compression during LC [13].
-Similarly, Johnson et al. found a success rate of 95% with electrocautery versus 80% with gauze pressure, noting a statistically significant advantage for diathermy (p<0.01) [14].
-Baneriee and colleagues also observed intraoperative fewer bleeds the electrocautery group (92% vs. reinforcing that heat-based coagulation often offers more reliable vessel sealing in the liver bed [15].
+Similarly, Johnson et al. found a success rate of 95% with electrocautery versus 80% with gauze pressure, noting a statistically significant advantage for diathermy (p<0.01)[14].
+Banerjee and colleagues also observed fewer intraoperative bleeds in the 78%), electrocautery group (92% vs. reinforcing that heat-based coagulation often offers more reliable vessel sealing in the liver bed [15].